 If you want to save some money on the rides, you should visit on Wednesday when most rides offer reduced rates.
 Although the rides are significantly cheaper on Wednesdays, please note that you can only pay in CASH on these days.

 If you are looking for something a little quieter, pass on Bakken and continue further into the forest known as Jægersborg Dyrehave (or Dyrehaven in short).
-Dyrehaven is known for its enormous oak trees and its large population of deer.
+Dyrehaven is known for its enormous oak trees and a large population of deer.
 It is actually one of three forests and hunting grounds in North Zealand that have been declared UNESCO World Heritage sites.
+The area is a popular picnic site for Copenhageners who come to relax among the beech forests and meadows crisscrossed by an alluring network of walking and cycling trails.

 Jægersborg Dyrehave is also the location of the charming Hermitage Lodge.
 It made the list of our 11 favorite hidden castles you can visit from Copenhagen!